zalando/zalando.github.io/.github/PULL_REQUEST_TEMPLATE.md

 ## Types of Changes

-_What types of changes does your code introduce?
-Put an `x` in all the boxes that apply and remove the other points which aren't applicable:_
+_What types of changes does your code introduce? remove the points which aren't applicable:_

-- [ ] New feature (non-breaking change which adds functionality)
+- New feature (non-breaking change which adds functionality)
-- [ ] Bug fix (non-breaking change which fixes an issue)
+- Bug fix (non-breaking change which fixes an issue)
-- [ ] Configuration change
+- Configuration change
-- [ ] Refactor/improvements
+- Refactor/improvements

 ## Tasks